cbonoz/identity23/README.md

 ## Challenges we ran into:

-Blockchain Integration Complexity: Integrating blockchain technology, especially ZkSync, presented several challenges.
-Ensuring seamless interactions with minimal fees and maintaining the security of smart contracts required careful consideration and expertise.

-Verifiable Credential Issuance: Developing a robust system for issuing and managing verifiable credentials while maintaining security was a significant challenge.
-Ensuring that only legitimate businesses and individuals requires a separate portal and due dilligence process managed with Onyx.
+Verifiable Credential Issuance: It's critical that only legitimate businesses and individuals can register under a verified handle - this prompted creating a separate admin/issuer portal and due dilligence process managed with Onyx server side in order to prevent illegal claiming of profiles.
+The issued handle is embedded in the VC metadata and is cross checked and time of account claiming.

 User Authentication/Verification: Implementing secure user authentication processes, especially for admin functions, required a high level of attention to detail to prevent unauthorized access.